segment-boneyard/redis-batch/README.md

     .incrby('projectcounter', 4);

 /**
- * sadd batches by setkey
+ * sadd batches by key
- * This will become a single "sadd mysetkey key1 key2 key3" when sent to redis.
+ * This will become a single "sadd key member1 member2 member3" when sent to redis.
  */

-redisBatch.sadd('mysetkey', 'key1')
+redisBatch.sadd('key', 'member1')
-    .sadd('mysetkey', 'key2')
+    .sadd('key', 'member2')
-    .sadd('mysetkey', 'key3');
+    .sadd('key', 'member3');
 ```

 You can intermingle sadd, incrby and hincrby as you desire.